 Agricultural systems management (ASM) is the study of how physical systems (machinery, electrical power, soil and water) can be used most effectively in modern agricultural production.
 ASM blends the applications of physics, technology and physical systems with an emphasis on business management.

 The modern agricultural and food industry depends on many complex, automated and mechanical systems for successful operation.

-Whether it is a computer-controlled grain terminal on the Missouri River, a processing line at a food plant or an expensive combine used in production agriculture, the successful operation and management of these complex systems require people who understand the principles of physical systems including energy and power use, mechanical and electrical systems and computer systems.
+Whether it is a computer-controlled grain terminal on the Missouri River, a processing line at a food plant or a combine used in production agriculture, the successful operation and management of these systems require people who understand the principles of physical systems including energy and power use, mechanical and electrical systems and computer systems.

-ASM graduates are prepared for careers in agricultural and power manufacturing, equipment sales, food production and processing, and government.
+Students who graduate with an ASM degree find jobs in agricultural and power equipment manufacturing, equipment sales, food production and processing, and state and federal agencies.

 Companies including Archer Daniels Midland, Cargill, Bunge, John Deere, Case IH, and AGCO actively recruit agricultural systems management students from the University of Missouri.

 Our graduates often go directly into management-level positions.